KDE/digikam-doc/batch_queue/base_tools.rst

     The G'MIC Filter Properties Dialog

-On the bottom of the G'MIC commands list, a tool-bar provide the main command to manage the contents.
+On the bottom of the G'MIC commands list, a tool-bar provides the main command to manage the contents.
 From the left to right, the buttons are:

  - *Edit* icon to customize the current G'MIC command using the filter selector dialog.
  - *Up* icon to move the current G'MIC command to the top of the list.